sftpplus/sftpplus-docs/docs/operation-client/sharepoint-online.rst

 Entra ID Authentication
 -----------------------

-To connect to an SharePoint Online site you need to setup an Entra ID application registration for SFTPPlus.
+To connect to a SharePoint Online site you need to set up an Entra ID application registration for SFTPPlus.

 The SFTPPlus application will be registered for your directory ID (tenant ID) and will receive a unique application ID.